Skip to content

 Parameter NameTypeDescription

-_proxy_bodytextResponse body content.
+_proxy_bodytextResponse body content. null if empty.

-_proxy_headersjsonResponse headers as JSON object.
+_proxy_headersjsonResponse headers as a JSON object.

 _proxy_content_typetextContent-Type header value.